Digital-Grinnell/dlad-blog/content/posts/102-Digital-Grinnell-Entities.md

 New entity objects are of 4 types, with the first two to be implemented immediately, and the remaining two to follow, if/when they are ever needed.

   - `person` - An entity representing a person, typically an author.
-New entities of this type will be created in the `person:` namespace and they will employ the `islandora:personCModel` content model.
+New entities of this type will be created in the `profile:` namespace and they will employ the `islandora:personCModel` content model.
   - `organization` - An entity representing an organization, typically a Grinnell College department of study, or similar group.
 Entities of this type will be created in the `organization:` namespace and will employ the `islandora:organizationCModel` content model.
   - `event` - An entity representing an event, such as a symposium or conference.
 New entities of this type will be created in the `event:` namespace and they will employ the `islandora:eventCModel` content model.
   - `place` - An entity representing a place, like "Burling Library".
 New entities of this type will created in the `place:` namespace and they will employ the `islandora:placeCModel` content model.